-The port city of Huelva is located in the southeast of Spain in the region of Andalusia.
+The port city of Huelva is located in the southwest of Spain in the region of Andalusia.
 Facing the Atlantic Ocean, the historic city of Huelva is a great destination for short vacation and a perfect starting point for ferry crossings to the Canary Islands, including Lanzarote, Gran Canaria and Tenerife.

 On Ferryhopper you can find all the details you need about ferry routes from Huelva, access to the port and holidays in the city!